akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 The SSH key removal is **not immediate**.
 Initially, the status will be `Pending deletion` and then will disappear from the list once deleted.
 :::

-## Removing an IP Range from the access
+## Removing an IP Range from the instance

 1. First from the menu, go to `Projects console / Projects` and select your project.
 1. Go to the Cloud instance tab, and open the instance by clicking on the line of the instance.